mhendricks96/reading-notes/README.md

 - always be ready to learn more.

 **My name is michael hendricks.
-I am a Veteran and former bartender looking for a new career.**
+I am a Veteran and former bartender [at Imperial in Portland](https://www.opentable.com/imperiallooking) for a new career.**